 Styled cards and billboards with solid background colors can be used to establish structure for a page.
 To use these big blocks of color effectively, place them along the perimeter of the page.
 At a more granular level, use box layouts to create visually distinct subheaders.

 Use out-of-the-box features, including the header-content layout (pictured above) and record view header backgrounds, to create colored page headers.
-When choosing a color for these flush headers, it’s especially important to consider the color of the navigation bar above it.
+When choosing a color for these flush headers, it’s especially important to consider the color of the header bar above it.

 When selecting a color for a header or other structural element, keep in mind that a bright, intense color will pull the user’s eye toward that section.
 If you want to avoid this, use a less intense shade.
 For example, using “Standard” box styles is usually a safe choice to ensure the color doesn’t call more attention to the box headers than to the content of the boxes themselves.